km-mahbub/hangman/README.md

 ### Introduction

-This is a web app of a paper and pencil guessing game called Hangman.
-Player tries to guess a word by suggesting letters within a certain number of guesses.
+This is a web app of a popular paper and pencil guessing game called Hangman.
+Player tries to guess a word by selecting letters within a certain number of guesses.
 In this app computer will choose a random word and the player will win if he/she can guess the correct word within limited number of tries.
 Otherwise, the player will hang from tree!

 #### Stack